Momoland: Philanthropy

 On May 20, 2017, Momoland participated in the "Plan Art Market to Help Children in the Global Village" as ambassadors of Plan Korea, that was held to support the children of Cambodia.

 In February 2018, Momoland was designated as the new Korean Red Cross Blood Services ambassador.
 They participated in several events held by KRCBS and hosted a blood donation event while promoting Fun To The World.
 In May, Momoland participated in the "Seowon Valley Charity Green Concert".
+On June 22, 2018, Momoland became goodwill ambassador for Gangnam police.
 In December 2018, the group visited a sick fan in a hospital from the Philippines.
 In June, JooE and Yeonwoo participated in the Ice Bucket Challenge for a fund raising to build a hospital.
 Hyebin was also nominated, but instead of doing the challenge, she donated instead.
 In the same month, Momoland donated all of the proceeds of their Show Con for Fun To The World to help cover medical treatments for children who were injured through car accidents.

 On May 24, 2019, Momoland participated in the "Let's Fly One & One Concert", a charity concert for victims of violence and abuse.
 In October, Momoland donated their earnings for their concert "Good Friends in Manila" to Filipino children in need from barangays San Jose and Calawis in Antipolo, Philippines.

 In 2019 and 2020 Momoland members publicly supported Black Lives Matter.
 On April 21, the group donated 10,000 face mask cases (worth 100 million won) to Plan Korea to help prevent and overcome the COVID-19 pandemic.
 On May 8, they donated 1,180 kilograms of rice to the underprivileged through the Korean Red Cross.
 On June 26, they gave 1,500 sanitary pads (worth 5 million won) to multicultural families in need.
 The women's hygiene products were from the brand On A Precious Day, who previously announced Momoland as their exclusive endorsers.
 The next month, through Good Neighbors, they donated 1,500 sanitary pads from On A Precious Day to low-income families.
 In July, Momoland held at online concert called "Joy Angel Concert" as a social contribution project and donated the proceeds to the disadvantaged people struggling from COVID-19.
 In October, they participated in a charity photo shoot to introduce the reality of women's rights and the protection of women's rights worldwide.
 In November, Momoland participated in SBS' "Life Sharing Concert" which meant to encourage Koreans to participate in blood donation.
 In the same month, they also participated in the KBS1 Open Concert "Neighborhood Love Sharing Concert", a social contribution project for the underprivileged and socially disadvantaged.

 In July 2022, Momoland participated in supporting the "Good Water Project" program of Gugah Nurani Indonesia, taking the role of "Heroes for Water" with the mission of supplying children with clean drinking water.